ARTWISE GLOBAL PROJECTS

 - delivered art projects in over 20 countries worldwide

-Susie is the Founding Director of both Artwise and the charity Art Lights London.
+Susie is the Founding Director Artwise.
 In 2004 she was the Founding Chair of the Royal Academy of Art's first Contemporary Patron Group, was on the Crossrail Art Panel and is currently on the Advisory Panel for The Line - London's first public art walk.

 After completing an MA in fine Art from the Royal College of Art she went on to work at the RCA as a tutor for almost 20 years.
 During her tenure, she curated many exhibitions for the College, most notably: Exhibition Road - Painters from the Royal College of Art for which she was given the National Art Collections Award for Outstanding Contribution to the Arts; An American Passion, shown at the RCA and at Glasgow Museums; and 3 Ways for the British Council which toured extensively in the Eastern Bloc countries and in South and West Africa.
 Susie's concept was the inspiration behind the innovative 'Secret Postcard Art Project', which launched in 1994 and continues today having raised over £1m for the RCA Student Award Fund.